dirckvdende/PDE-hybrid-converter/README.md

 The generated ODE can be simulated using a different tool.
 Running `build/main --ode tmp/compiler.ode` will simulate the ODE in the `tmp/compiler.ode` file.
 This will create a file `tmp/ode.csv`, which contains all data from the simulation.
 There are also examples of smaller ODEs that were not generated from a PDE, present in the [exmaples/ode](examples/ode) folder.

+> **NOTE:**
+> Before running the Python scripts below, some dependencies may need to be installed.
+This can be done with `python3 -m pip install -r requirements.txt`.
+If you wish to not install these packages globally, you can use a Python environment.
+Read more about Python environments [here](https://docs.python.org/3/tutorial/venv.html).

 For these smaller examples, a Python script [graphic.py](src/ode/sim/graphic.py) is present, which automatically simulates the given ODE system and creates a graph of all output variables.
 An example for the [Lorenz equation](examples/ode/lorenz.ode) is shown below.
 The output of the command `python3 src/ode/sim/graphic.py examples/ode/lorenz.ode` is stored in the `tmp/ode.png` file.

 <img src="docs/src/lorenz_ode.png" height="200">